DevOps-Training-AJK/DevOps-SelfLearning/DevOps Setup/AWS/simplejs.md

-# Deploy a simple js frontend app into AKS into automation
+# Deploy a simple js frontend app into EKS through automation

 1. Create a instance in AWS, then install ansible, terraform & AWS cli by referring below url